 Families & Communities: Early detection reduces crises and improves safety.

-The Brent Bill strengthens public safety by ensuring that sudden behavioral changes are evaluated for neurological causes that might otherwise go undetected.
-This reduces behavioral emergencies, crisis‑driven law‑enforcement encounters and emergency‑room utilization.
+Untreated brain injury can contribute to impaired impulse control and behavioral dysregulation.
+The Brent Bill strengthens public safety by ensuring that sudden behavioral changes are evaluated for brain trauma and neurological causes that might otherwise go undetected.
+This reduces behavioral emergencies, crisis‑driven law enforcement encounters and emergency room utilization.
 It supports law enforcement, first responders, families and communities.

 Does this bill mandate imaging?
 No. Imaging is only used when medically necessary.